derinkurultak/Algorithms-Data-Structures-Final-Project/README.md

 4. Credits

 # Introduction
 As BBA DBA second year students in IE University, we are carrying out this project to learn by putting into practice the theoretical concepts we’ve learned in the Algorithms and Data Structures course.
-The objective is to push ourselves and learn further coding techniques/concepts to create an application that helps IE students (and also university students in general) have efficient management of their meal prepping process, making life easier and allowing less waste of food, money, and time.
+The objective is to create an application that helps students (and also university students in general) have efficient management of their meal prepping process, making life easier and allowing less waste of food, money, and time.
 We want to recommend specific recipes to each person, tailored to their preferences to maximise their satisfaction.

 # What Does the Project Do?
 For IE students who need an easy means to find recipes that adapt to their lifestyle, preferences/tastes, available ingredients and scarce time to cook, Instarecipe is an app to find recipes in seconds.
 Unlike Instagram or Pinterest, it's better because it only focuses on recipes and it recommends the most appropriate recipes for each user according to their specifications (what ingredients they have, what cuisines they prefer etc).
 The user is shown only the recipes for which he/she has over 70% of the ingredients, also considering the importance of each ingredient in the recipe.